-According to Red Cedar, C-1601, C-1602, C-1603, and C-1604 were manufactured prior to July 1, 2007 (trigger date for engines with a maximum engine power greater than or equal to 500 hp).
+According to Red Cedar, C-100, C-200, and C-300 were manufactured prior to July 1, 2007 (trigger date for engines with a maximum engine power greater than or equal to 500 hp).
+Unit G-100 was manufactured prior to July 1, 2008 (trigger date for engines with a maximum engine power less than 500 hp).
 The engines have not been reconstructed or modified (as defined in §60.15) since June 12, 2006.
 Therefore, the requirements of Subpart JJJJ do not apply.

-Should Red Cedar propose to install a replacement engine for C-1601, C-1602, C-1603, or C-1604 that is subject to Subpart JJJJ, Red Cedar will not be allowed to use the off permit changes provision, and will be required to submit a minor permit modification application to incorporate Subpart JJJJ requirements into the permit.
+Should Red Cedar propose to install a replacement engine for C-100, C-200, C-300, or G-100 that is subject to Subpart JJJJ, Red Cedar will not be allowed to use the off permit changes provision, and will be required to submit a minor permit modification application to incorporate Subpart JJJJ requirements into the permit.